SimplyNaOH/elm-searchable-menu/README.md

 ## Disclaimer

-**elm-searchable-menu** is my first component, within my first Elm project, and as of this writing it's in a very rudimentary stage.
-I *strongly* recommend you to check [elm-autocomplete][elm-autocomplete] before even considering using this library.
+**elm-searchable-menu** is just an experiment in creating my first component, within my first Elm project, and as of this writing it's in a very rudimentary stage.
+I *strongly* recommend you to check [elm-autocomplete][elm-autocomplete] for all your menus needs.

 ## Demo